danielfett/draft-dpop/main.md

 To check if a string that was received as part of an HTTP Request is a valid DPoP proof, the receiving server MUST ensure that

+ 1. that there is not more than one `DPoP` header in the request,
- 1. the string value is a well-formed JWT,
+ 1. the string value of the header field is a well-formed JWT,
  1. all required claims per (#DPoP-Proof-Syntax) are contained in the JWT,
  1. the `typ` field in the header has the value `dpop+jwt`,
  1. the algorithm in the header of the JWT indicates an asymmetric digital